 Introduction to Whole Farm Planning -The main objective of the Introduction to Whole Farm Planning module is to determine the reality of establishing a farm enterprise by exploring motives, resources, and personal goals relating to the farming industry.
 This is the introductory section where farmers will brainstorm why, what, and where they want to farm.

 An alternative version of the Introduction to Whole Farm Planning module is available for farmers that already have demonstrated on-farm experience.
-Please click here to download this version of the Introduction to Whole Farm Planning module.
+Please click here (pdf or docx) to download this version of the Introduction to Whole Farm Planning module.
 If you have any questions as to which module you should complete, please contact the CFS coordinator.

 →Understand the various components and facets of a beginning farm enterprise and the input needed to become sustainable.